-When conduct family business succession research, it is confidential concern of it is not only corporate succession process, but also a family issue.
-Based on theory proposed by Yin (1994), in-depth analysis allows more detailed investigation that may necessary to answer 'how' and 'why' questions.
+While conducting family business succession research, it is confidential concern because it is not only corporate succession process, but also a family issue.
+Based on in-depth analysis, this survey allows more detailed investigation that may necessary to answer 'how' and 'why' questions.
 To capture the effect of our study, four sample trails are explained as following: